Reading Time: 7 minutes

 • Stem: The stem is slightly swollen at the base and lilac in color.

-• Spore Print: Dusty pink.
+• Spore Print: The spore print is dusty pink.

-The cap, gills, and stem exhibit purple hues, although the cap tends to fade to tan as it matures.
-The gills remain attached to the stem and maintain some of their violet coloring even when mature.
+The cap, gills and stem are purple, but the cap has a tendency to fade to tan as it ages.The gills remain attached to the stem and maintain some of their violet coloring even when mature.

 Ecology